A Generalized Block Circulant Preconditioner for Crank-Nicolson All-at-Once Systems with Applications to Option Pricing PDEs: A PinT preconditioner and the spectra analysis

 \section{A PinT preconditioner and the spectra analysis}

-In this section, we construct an efficient PinT preconditioner for the system \cref{eq2.2}, and analyze the eigenvalue distribution of the preconditioned matrix.
-The following assumption about the matrix $A$ is needed for this purpose. \begin{assumption} Assume that matrix $A$ is negative semi-definite and diagonalizable. \end{assumption}
+In this section, we construct an efficient PinT preconditioner for the system \eqref{eq2.2} and analyze the eigenvalue distribution of the preconditioned matrix.
+The following assumption about the matrix $A$ is required in what follows. \begin{assumption} The matrix $A$ is negative semi-definite but diagonalizable. \end{assumption} It is worth noting that the matrix $A$ resulting from the spatial semi-discretization of the operator $\mathcal{L}$ in (1.2) is usually diagonalizable.
+Even when a direct proof is unavailable, diagonalizability remains a rather mild assumption (in Assumption 1), since non-diagonalizable matrices form a set of measure zero in $\mathbb{C}^{N_x \times N_x}$.